Last updated on January 4th, 2022

 Some people would like the stack’s name to be changed to Slhx̱í7lsh, which means “standing man” in the Squamish language.
 They feel that the present name lacks respect.
 The word “Siwash” was once jargon used at Hudson’s Bay ports to refer to indigenous people.
 As far as I know, the last proposal for a name change was made in 2017.
 At the moment, the name of Siwash Rock hasn’t been altered.

 The science, legends, and significance of Siwash Rock are intriguing.
-It’s an attractive sea stack to see and photograph and the walk along the seawall to the rock’s location is very enjoyable.
+It’s an attractive sea stack to see and photograph, and the walk along the seawall to the rock’s location is very enjoyable.
 I find it awesome to think about the great age of the stack every time I visit it.

-Legends of Vancouver by Pauline Johnson can be read at the University of Pennsylvania website.
+Pauline Johnson’s Legends of Vancouver can be read at the University of Pennsylvania website.
 I think they are interesting stories that are worth reading.